drcscodes/drcs.codes/docs/ai/slides/local-search.md

 PossiblePercepts(\hat{b}) = \{o : o = Percept(s) \text{ and } s \in \hat{b}\}
 $$

 - The **update** stage computes, for each possible percept, the belief state that would result from the percept.
-The updated belief state bo is the set of states in b that could have produced the percept:
+The updated belief state $b_o$ is the set of states in $b$ that could have produced the percept:

 $$